 Students combine practical skills with knowledge and understanding, learning about food in the social context of developing cooking skills for life and knowledge of nutrition for health.
-They also study the physical, chemical, nutritional, biological and sensory properties of foods in an industrial and commercial context.

 The demand for new food products and safety measures means that employment of food scientists, sensory analysts and food technologists is increasing along with a rise in nutritional awareness requiring more food health professionals e.g. dietician and nutritionist.
-Therefore we encourage students to step into job roles in food lessons to gain an insight into food careers, in addition to making cross curricular links with science (Life processes and living things).

 The food projects in KS3 are developed to includethe European Food frameworkand The Eat well plate (UK government guidelines).